Zapier: Products and services

-Zapier is a low-code/no-code software platform that enables users to integrate web applications, automate tasks, and transfer data across services.
-It is classified as an integration platform as a service (iPaaS) and AI orchestration platform.
-Zapier uses AWS as its cloud provider, using AWS Lambda to execute isolated tasks within a serverless architecture.
-Its automation system is built around workflows called "Zaps," which consist of a "trigger", an event in one application, and one or more "actions" carried out in other connected apps in response.
+Zapier is a low-code/no-code enterprise software platform.
+It is intended for users with minimal to moderate technical skills to assist in workflow creation.

+The company's automation system is built around workflows called "zaps", which consist of a "trigger", an event in one application, and one or more "actions" carried out in other connected apps in response.
 Users can create workflows using a library of templates or build custom ones.
-These workflows can include multiple steps, perform several actions across various applications, and support a range of automations and data transfers.
-Workflows can be configured and edited both before and after activation, and conditions can be set to control execution.
-Workflows can also be created using Zapier Copilot, a tool that leverages large language models (LLMs) to help users build and troubleshoot workflows through natural language prompts.
+These workflows can include multiple steps, perform actions across various applications, and support automations and data transfers.
+Workflows can also be created using Zapier Copilot, a large language models (LLMs) tool for building and troubleshooting workflows via natural language prompts.

-The platform connects to approximately 8,000 applications through its app directory, enabling data exchange via APIs.
-Users who need custom integrations not available in the directory can create them using the Zapier Developer Platform.
-Zapier also offers a no-code database called Zapier Tables, which allows users to store, edit, upload, and share data before integrating it across applications.
-Another product, Zapier Interfaces, enables users to create custom web interfaces, forms, and applications that can connect to and trigger automated workflows.
-Zapier Canvas, launched in 2023, is a diagramming and visualization tool that allows users to plan and document workflows, with integration into Zapier's automation platform.
-Zapier offers multiple product plans with varying levels of functionality.
-The Free plan supports two-step workflows and a limited number of tasks.
-The Professional and Team plans are designed for individual users and small teams, respectively.
-The Enterprise plan is aimed at organizations and includes features such as unlimited users, advanced security and governance controls, enhanced observability, annual task allocation, and access to a technical account management team.
+The platform has a directory of connectors to exchange data through application programming interfaces (APIs).
+For integrations not available in the directory, users can create custom connectors using the Zapier Developer Platform.
+Zapier also has a no-code database called Zapier Tables, which allows users to work with data before integrating it across applications.
+Another product, Zapier Interfaces, is used to create custom web interfaces, forms, and applications that can connect to and trigger automated workflows.
+Zapier Canvas, launched in 2023, is a diagramming and visualization tool used to plan and document workflows.